marianapiccolo/Machine-learning_Univesp/README.md

-# Machine-learning_Univesp
+# 👩🏻‍💻 Machine Learning - Univesp

-This repository contains Machine Learning exercises from my BA in Data Science.
+This repository contains Machine Learning exercises from my BA in Data Science at Univesp.